 You might have seen the words ‘Responsible Person’ when reading about fire safety in tower blocks.

-It’s a role that is required by law.
+It’s a role that, in England, is required by law.
 Any premises (buildings that are used for business purposes, including rented accommodation) must have someone nominated as their Responsible Person.